cdktf/cdktf-provider-aws/docs/ec2TransitGatewayPeeringAttachment.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.56.1/docs/resources/ec2_transit_gateway_peering_attachment#id Ec2TransitGatewayPeeringAttachment#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.57.0/docs/resources/ec2_transit_gateway_peering_attachment#id Ec2TransitGatewayPeeringAttachment#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `options`<sup>Optional</sup> <a name="options" id="@cdktf/provider-aws.ec2TransitGatewayPeeringAttachment.Ec2TransitGatewayPeeringAttachment.Initializer.parameter.options"></a>

+- *Type:* <a href="#@cdktf/provider-aws.ec2TransitGatewayPeeringAttachment.Ec2TransitGatewayPeeringAttachmentOptions">Ec2TransitGatewayPeeringAttachmentOptions</a>

+options block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.57.0/docs/resources/ec2_transit_gateway_peering_attachment#options Ec2TransitGatewayPeeringAttachment#options}

 ---